KalypsoDev/React-migration/README.md

 ## Deployment

-🚀 This project has been deployed on Vercel: [sync_migration](https://sync-migration.vercel.app/)
+🚀 This project has been deployed on Vercel: [React migration of Sync website](https://sync-migration.vercel.app/)

 ## Installation Guide